chipjacks/strava-client/docs/AthletesApi.md

 # **get_stats**
-> ActivityStats get_stats(id, opts)
+> ActivityStats get_stats(id)

 Get Athlete Stats

 Returns the activity stats of an athlete.
+Only includes data from activities set to Everyone visibilty.

 ### Example
 ```ruby